darkyzhou/exit-hook-plus/README.md

 #### A `SIGHUP`, `SIGINT`, `SIGTERM` or `SIGBREAK` signal

-the exit codes follow UNIX's convention:
+In this case, `exit-hook-plus` will terminate the program with following exit code after executing all the exit hook functions:

 - `SIGUP`: 128+1 = 129
 - `SIGINT`: 128+2 = 130